What Are Grounds for Divorce in Texas?

-If you reside in the State of Texas and you are thinking about ending your marriage, then you need to know that you must plead and prove at least one legally sufficient reason (“grounds”) for your marriage to be ended.
+If you reside in the State of Texas and you are thinking about ending your marriage, then you need to know the grounds for divorce that you must plead and prove for your marriage to legally end.
 Grounds for divorce are required in ceremonial and common law marriages.
 The seven grounds for divorce can be divided into “fault” and “no fault” grounds.
 The significance of establishing fault in your divorce case is the court can take this fact into consideration when dividing the community estate.

 Ground #1 – Insupportability

 This involves personality conflicts that you and your spouse have and are not likely to overcome, making your marriage unable to be saved.
 Testimony that your marriage (1) has become insupportable because of discord or conflict, (2) the discord or conflict destroys the legitimate ends of the marriage, and (3) there is no reasonable expectation of reconciliation will establish the ground of insupportability.

 In cases where you and your spouse have not lived together for at least thirty-six months, you have “Live Apart” grounds for a divorce.

 Ground #3 – Confinement in a Mental Hospital